Category Archives: Cathodic Protection

 • Assures good current distribution as the anode runs parallel to the piping being protected.

-The linear anode cathodic protection system design eliminates any requirement for supplemental anodes to address areas where remote anodes may be shielded after the CP system is commissioned.
+The linear anode CP system design eliminates any requirement for supplemental anodes to address areas where remote anodes may be shielded after the CP system is commissioned.
 Wherever the piping goes, the linear anode follows in the same trench.
 This also makes it very easy to adapt the design during piping revisions that may change the piping system routing as the plant construction proceeds.

 • Eliminates risks of stray current.